baralchirag/Pop-n-Shoot/README.md

 - **Scoring**: You earn points for shrinking or destroying enemies.
 - **Game Over**: If an enemy touches you, the game ends, and your score is shown.

-## Features

-- Smooth animations and particle effects when enemies are hit.
-- Sound effects for shooting and hitting enemies.
-- Restart option after the game ends.

 ## Getting Started